scaje/Contam_study_AJE/README.md

 * 'Contam_sim/IZFlow_MV_windclsd3ACH.csv' contains the inter-flow rates and natural ventilation rates which should be set as the defined filepath for airflow solutions when conidering 'Mechanical Ventilation Only' case.
 * 'Contam_sim/IZFlow_MV_windop3ACH.csv' contains the inter-flow rates and natural ventilation rates which should be set as the defined filepath for airflow solutions when conidering 'Natural Ventialtion and Mechanical Ventilation' case.
 * 'Contam_sim/MechVentFlows3ACH.csv' contains the Mechancial ventialtion flow rates which should be set as the defined filepath for mechanical ventialtion solutions when conidering 'Natural Ventialtion and Mechanical Ventilation' case and the 'Mechanical Ventilation Only' case.
-* 'geom_code_AJE.py' contains the code to plot the heatmap for the output results.
+* 'geom_code_AJE.py' contains the code to plot the heat map for the output results.
+This script requires a file path to the image of the required geometry, in this case a 12-zone hospital ward found in '12zone_geom.png'.

 3. For the comparison of simulated CO2 values with measured CO2 data use the following: